funduval/bamazon-app/README.md

-# bamazon-app
+# BAMAZON

-### An Amazon-like system of updating items for sale in Node, using a mySQL database.
+## An Amazon-like retail tracking & order system, updating items for sale in Node, using a mySQL database.

-## Hi and welcome to my README presentation of the bamazon-app.

-#### I'd like to start by saying it is mostly working well except that once I turn off the MySQL connection,
+#### I'd like to start by saying that once I turn off the MySQL connection, I have to go through SQL again,
 #### the app doesn't automatically re-connect.
-I purposefully used Heroku's 'JAWSDB/Maria' method so I could
+I purposefully used Heroku's 'JAWS/Maria' add-ons so I could
-#### preserve this connection and be able to show the app to people from anywhere (in the future, since I
+#### preserve this connection and be able to show the app to people from anywhere (in the future, that is,
-#### intend to keep building on it.)
+#### since I intend to keep building on it.)
 But I am still learning how to deploy...

-#### If you want to try this as a CLI program & get thrown off, or if it's not creating the
+#### If you want to try this as a CLI program & need the SQL connection, or if it's not creating the
-#### table from the get-go (I think the table itself has a bug, it works after multiple re-connects,)
-#### this is my connection info:
+#### table from the get-go (I think the table itself has a bug,) this is my connection info:

 ```
 var connection = mysql.createConnection({